-After graduating high school, Morgan went on to college and majored in Political Science.
-Upon graduation from the University of Virginia, Morgan joined the staff of 4th District Councilman Curtis Jones, Jr., where she worked tirelessly for over 6 years bringing resources to residents of the District.
-As Deputy Chief of Staff, Morgan helped ensure the families in the District were able to live, work and play in thriving neighborhoods.
-Morgan secured over $3 million to revitalize area commercial corridors; oversaw $6 million of improvements to upgrade recreation centers; and assisted in securing funds for improvements to local schools.
-Morgan also focused on empowering area civic organizations, Block Captains and seniors by providing city services, resources and over $1 million in Philadelphia Activity Grants.
+Prior to her joining the legislature, Morgan served as the Deputy Chief of Staff to 4th District Councilman Curtis Jones Jr. in Philadelphia after she graduated with a degree in political science from the University of Virginia.
+As Deputy Chief of Staff, Morgan helped ensure the families in the district were able to live, work and play in thriving neighborhoods.
+She also secured over $3 million to revitalize area commercial corridors; oversaw $6 million of improvements to upgrade recreation centers; and assisted in securing funds for improvements to local schools.
+Morgan also focused on empowering area civic organizations, block captains and seniors by providing city services, resources and over $1 million in Philadelphia Activity Grants.

 Recognizing the need to find larger sustainable solutions for constituents, Morgan authored and ushered the passage of various legislative bills, including the Philadelphia Internship Tax Credit, which provided paid internships to high school and college students, and created amendments to the Education Housing District provision that penalizes property owners violating occupancy laws in residential areas.
 Additionally, Morgan has led the fight for local job creation by incorporating Economic Opportunity Plans in area construction projects, notably student housing on the St. Joseph University Campus.